gitlabhq/omnibus-gitlab/doc/settings/microsoft_graph_mailer.md

 gitlab_rails['microsoft_graph_mailer_enabled'] = true

 # The unique identifier for the user.
 To use Microsoft Graph on behalf of the user.
+In Microsoft terms, this is called mailboxid.
 gitlab_rails['microsoft_graph_mailer_user_id'] = "<YOUR_USER_ID>"

 # The directory tenant the application plans to operate against, in GUID or domain-name format.